reykjavik-university/2014-T-514-VEFT/Week08/Python_environment_install_Linux.md

 ## Install Python
-Python 2.7 is pre-installed installed when you install Ubuntu  is  but the Python shared library and the library headers are missing.
+Python 2.7 is pre-installed when you install Ubuntu but the Python shared library and the library headers are missing.
 Many python packages which are not written in Python depend on these things.

 Before, let us install the famous build essentinal package which includes the C/C++ compilers from GNU.
 Open up your terminal and type in the following.

-    $ sudo apt-get install build-essential
+    ~$ sudo apt-get install build-essential

 Next we install the python development package which installs the Python shared library and header files.

-    sudo apt-get install python-dev
+    ~$ sudo apt-get install python-dev

 ## Pip and virtualenv